richchapler/AzureSolutionsDocumentation/docs/_wip_SQL_PurviewAsset_LogicApp_BlobStorageCSV.md

         SET @i = @i + 1;
     END
     ```
+* Key Vault
+  * ...with secret for SQL admin password
+  * ...with Access Policy, Secret "Get" and "List" permissions for Purview system-assigned managed identity
+* Microsoft Purview
+  * ...with credential for Azure SQL
+  * Register and Scan 2,100 random tables on SQL

 To produce the "match this" report using the Purview UI:
 * Click Data Estate Insights